How to melt chocolate and temper chocolate

 Hands melting chocolate over a bowl of boiling water

-Or, microwave the chocolate on a low heat for 30 seconds, take it out and stir and then place it back in the microwave for 10 second blasts until it’s fully melted.
+Or, use a microwave.
+The benefits are that this is far quicker, but be very careful - it's incredibly easy to burn chocolate in the microwave.
+Heat it in a microwave-proof bowl on a very low heat for 10-20 seconds at a time, take it out and stir and then place it back in the microwave for 10 seconds until it’s fully melted.

 Tempering Chocolate